dynamsoft-docs/mobile-document-scanner-docs-js/guide/index-v1.3.1.md

 #### Serve over HTTPS

-**Place the `dist` directory** onto your web server to serve the web application.
+**Place the `dist` directory** onto your web server for to serve the web application.
 When deploying your web application for production, you must serve it over a **secure HTTPS connection**.
 We require this for the following reasons:

 1. **Browser Security Restrictions** – Most browsers only allow access to camera video streams in a secure context.